Europa (moon): Habitability

 Evidence suggests the existence of lakes of liquid water entirely encased in Europa's icy outer shell and distinct from a liquid ocean thought to exist farther down beneath the ice shell, as well as pockets of water that form M-shaped ice ridges when the water freezes on the surface – as in Greenland.
 If confirmed, the lakes and pockets of water could be yet another potential habitat for life.
 Evidence suggests that hydrogen peroxide is abundant across much of the surface of Europa.
 Because hydrogen peroxide decays into oxygen and water when combined with liquid water, the authors argue that it could be an important energy supply for simple life forms.
 Nonetheless, on 4 March 2024, astronomers reported that the surface of Europa may have much less oxygen than previously inferred.

+Modern habitability models for Europa were updated in 2026 to reflect a "geologically quiet" seafloor.
+The lack of active faulting suggests that high-energy hydrothermal systems, such as "black smokers," are unlikely to exist on Europa today.
+While low-temperature fluid flow may still occur within the upper seafloor, the reduced rate of water–rock interaction would significantly limit the chemical energy and redox couples available to support chemoautotrophic life.
+Researchers have suggested that while Europa may have been more geologically active in the past due to higher orbital eccentricity, it may currently lack the tectonic "engine" necessary to sustain a robust biosphere.
+Researchers suggested that any processes able to sustain habitable conditions at the Europan seafloor today must therefore be independent of ongoing tectonic activity.

 Clay-like minerals (specifically, phyllosilicates), often associated with organic matter on Earth, have been detected on the icy crust of Europa.
 The presence of the minerals may have been the result of a collision with an asteroid or comet.
 Some scientists have speculated that life on Earth could have been blasted into space by asteroid collisions and arrived on the moons of Jupiter in a process called lithopanspermia.

+Further research concluded that there is a probable way that the Europa's icy shelf could sustain potential habitability by a viscous dripping process.
+The paper concluded that the Lithospheric drips from Europa's shelf to its subsurface ocean could provide enough material for a potentially sustainable habitability.